gavinmn/gavinmn/README.md

 Hi, I'm Gavin.

 I'm a product designer working on the mobile apps at [GitHub](https://github.com).
-Previously I was helping people lead healthier lives through [Fitbod](https://apps.apple.com/us/app/fitbod-workout-fitness-plans/id1041517543).

 On the side I create iOS and macOS app icons for companies and individuals.